 Kari Conte is a curator and writer focused on global contemporary art.
 Her work is invested in ecological thinking and feminist perspectives.

-She has curated more than forty exhibitions; these include recent solo presentations by Fatma Bucak (2022); Alban Muja (2021); Sonia Leimer (2019); Chiara Fumai (2019); Hikaru Fujii (2018); Jennifer Tee (2018); Eva Kot’átková (2016); and Richard Ibghy & Marilou Lemmens (2016) and the research-based group exhibitions Concrete Truth: Art and the Documentary (2017); The Animal Mirror (2016); and Aqueous Earth (2015)She has also curated projects for the Aichi Triennale and Performa Biennial.
+She has curated more than forty exhibitions; these include recent solo presentations by Fatma Bucak (2022); Alban Muja (2021); Sonia Leimer (2019); Chiara Fumai (2019); Hikaru Fujii (2018); Jennifer Tee (2018); Eva Kot’átková (2016); and Richard Ibghy & Marilou Lemmens (2016) and the research-based group exhibitions Concrete Truth: Art and the Documentary (2017); The Animal Mirror (2016); and Aqueous Earth (2015)She has also curated projects for the Aichi Triennale and Performa Biennial, and served as Advisor to the Helsinki Biennale.

 She regularly contributes to books, exhibition catalogues and magazines.
 As a writer, she is interested in the intersection of art, politics, ecology, and feminism as well as institutional and exhibition histories.
 She published Seven Work Ballets, the first monograph on artist Mierle Laderman Ukeles (Sternberg Press, 2016).
 Recent texts include In the Spirit of Chiara Fumai (Metropolis M, 2022); Ezgi Erol (Unlimited and the Academy of Fine Arts Vienna, 2022); Stutters, Dominique Hurth (Printed Matter, 2021); Curatorial Residencies: Saying yes to who or what turns up (Goethe-Institut, 2020); Localizing the Contemporary: The Kunsthalle Bern Model (JRP|Ringier, 2018); and Socially Engaged Art: History, Theory, Practice (Film Art Inc., Japan, 2018).